 “It’s a grave,” Eresh said.
 “Or it marks one.
 But it’s also sort of a casket.
 It’s also sort of a womb.”

 At Leandros and Eftychia’s confused expressions, Eresh smiled faintly and pointed at the tree.
 “When a dryad dies, they’re buried in the ground and a tree like that grows over them.
-It stands like that for a few decades until one day, it blooms.”
+It stands for a few decades until one day, it blooms.”
 He held up a finger.
 “Exactly one day after blooming, the tree drops all of its flowers and a new dryad sings its way out of the trunk.”

 “A new dryad?”